harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-scanner-reference.md

 <!-- https://harness.atlassian.net/browse/STO-6983 -->
 <!-- https://harness.atlassian.net/browse/STO-7003 -->

 You can use this field to run the [Snyk scanner](https://docs.snyk.io/snyk-cli/cli-commands-and-options-summary) with specific command-line arguments.
-Useful arguments include:

-* `--all-projects` — Search recursively down the repo folder tree.
-* `--detection-depth=n` — The folder depth to scan.
-This argument has no effect if the repo has fewer levels than the specified depth.

-:::note
+For example, you might want to add a string like this:

+`--all-projects --detection-depth=3`

+With these flags, the Snyk step scans recursively down the repository tree to a depth of 3 folders.

+:::caution

+- Passing CLI flags is an advanced feature.
+Some flags might not work in the context of STO.
+You should test your flags and arguments thoroughly before you use them in your production environment.

-STO does not support [context-specific arguments](https://docs.snyk.io/snyk-cli/cli-commands-and-options-summary#less-than-context-specific_options-greater-than) or arguments that appear at the end of the command line, such as Maven or Gradle arguments.
+- STO does not support [context-specific arguments](https://docs.snyk.io/snyk-cli/cli-commands-and-options-summary#less-than-context-specific_options-greater-than) or arguments that appear at the end of the command line, such as Maven or Gradle arguments.

 :::